Skip to main content

 Image used with permission by copyright holder

 Stretching out in the shadow of the 14,692-foot Matterhorn, one of the highest peaks in the Alps, the eponymous Matterhorn Ski Paradise conjoins Zermatt in Switzerland with Breuil-Cerevinia in Italy’s Aosta Valley, to create an expansive alpine experience.
-The loftiest ski area in the Alps, between the two resorts the transboundary Matterhorn Ski Paradise, offers more than 200 miles of marked pistes, overshadowed by a hodgepodge of high peaks, including 15,203-foot Monte Rosa and the 14,783-foot Weisshorn, along with the unmistakable pyramidal summit of the Matterhorn.
+The loftiest ski area in the Alps, the transboundary Matterhorn Ski Paradise, offers more than 200 miles of marked pistes, overshadowed by a hodgepodge of high peaks, including 15,203-foot Monte Rosa and the 14,783-foot Weisshorn, along with the unmistakable pyramidal summit of the Matterhorn.

 For less-experienced skiers eager for an introduction to powdery, off-piste terrain, Zermatt features more than 20 miles of mapped freeriding trails.
 After a day on the slopes, the region is also loaded with options for après ski pampering, from fine dining restaurants to homey mountain huts — including Zermatt’s Matterhorn Glacier Paradise Restaurant, the highest eatery on the continent, hovering at 12,740 feet.